NFL’s Saints fight to shield emails in Catholic abuse crisis

 Following a new wave of publicity – in which Brignac told a reporter he had touched boys but never for ”immoral purposes” – Brignac was indicted last month on a rape charge that could land him behind bars for the rest of his life.
 The prosecution came more than a year after a former altar boy told police that Brignac repeatedly raped him beginning in the late 1970s.
 Police said the abuse began when the boy was 7 and continued until he was 11.

-The archdiocese, meanwhile, has settled several lawsuits against Brignac and included the former deacon in the list of more than 50 names it released in late 2018 of “credibly accused” clergy.
+The archdiocese, meanwhile, has settled several lawsuits against Brignac and included the former deacon on its credibly accused list.